Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Introduction

-An alternative way to handle the Jastrow factor is introduced by Boys and Handy~\cite{BoysHandy,Handy}: they proposed to use the Hamiltonian similarity-transformed by the Jastrow factor.
+An alternative way to handle the Jastrow factor was introduced by Boys and Handy~\cite{BoysHandy,Handy}: they proposed to use the Hamiltonian similarity-transformed by the Jastrow factor.
 Then, orbital optimization for the Jastrow-Slater-type wave function is regarded as the Hartree-Fock (HF) approximation to the similarity-transformed Hamiltonian, which does not require a huge-dimensional integration mentioned above.
 This is called the transcorrelated (TC) method~\cite{BoysHandy,Handy,Ten-no1,Ten-no2,Umezawa}.
 An important advantage of the TC method is that one can apply sophisticated post-HF methods to the similarity-transformed Hamiltonian.
 To say, the TC method can be a promising starting point of the wave-function theory instead of HF; electron correlation effects are partially taken into account already at the first hierarchy level with respect to the similarity-transformed Hamiltonian.
-In fact, previous studies performed TC calculations combined with the couple-cluster theory~\cite{Ten-no3}, M{\"o}ller-Plesset (MP) perturbation theory~\cite{Ten-no1,Ten-no2}, and configuration interaction (CI) theory~\cite{Umezawa_CIS, LuoVTC, Luo_multiconf, Giner_He} for atomic and molecular systems.
+In fact, previous studies performed TC calculations combined with the coupled-cluster theory~\cite{Ten-no3, TCCC2021}, M{\o}ller-Plesset (MP) perturbation theory~\cite{Ten-no1,Ten-no2}, and configuration interaction (CI) theory~\cite{Umezawa_CIS, LuoVTC, Luo_multiconf, Giner_He, SCI} for atomic and molecular systems.
 Canonical TC method~\cite{CanonicalTC} is an important development, in which one employs the idea of the similarity transformation in the context of the F12 theory.
 Recently, the canonical TC method was used in conjunction with the variational quantum eigensolver method~\cite{CanonicalTC_qCCSD}.
-Also, it is remarkable that the canonical TC method efficiently reduces the number of required Slater determinants in the full-CI QMC calculation~\cite{FCI_canoTC_DMRG,FCI_canoTC}.
-A recent study that combines the TC method with the quantum computational method is also promising~\cite{McArdle}.
-Moreover, an efficient treatment of the correlation effects enables one to apply the TC method to solids~\cite{Sakuma,TCaccel,TCjfo,TCPW,TCZnO}, including its combination with the CI-singles~\cite{TCCIS} and the second-order MP perturbation theory~\cite{TCMP2}.
-The TC and related methods were also applied to the Hubbard model~\cite{TCHubbard,FCI_Hubbard,TCDMRG,LieAlgebra}, electron gas~\cite{elgas_Armour,Umezawa_elgas,Sakuma,Luo_elgas,FCI_TC_elgas}, one-dimensional quantum gas with contact interactions~\cite{FCI_1dgas}, and ultracold atoms~\cite{FCI_cold}.
+Also, it is remarkable that the canonical TC method efficiently reduces the number of required Slater determinants in the full-CI (FCI) QMC calculation~\cite{FCI_canoTC_DMRG,FCI_canoTC}.
+Here, similarity-transformed FCIQMC, the combination of the TC and FCIQMC methods, has recently been paid much attention~\cite{FCI_TC_elgas, FCI_canoTC_DMRG, FCI_canoTC, FCI_Bedimer, FCI_largeCI, FCI_Hubbard, FCI_1dgas, FCI_cold}.
+A recent study that combines the TC method with the quantum computational method is also promising~\cite{McArdle, quantum_simulation}.
+Moreover, an efficient treatment of the correlation effects enables one to apply the TC method to solids~\cite{Sakuma,TCaccel,TCjfo,TCPW,TCZnO,TCPP}, including its combination with the CI-singles~\cite{TCCIS} and the second-order MP perturbation theory~\cite{TCMP2}.
+The TC and related methods were also applied to the Hubbard model~\cite{TCHubbard,FCI_Hubbard,TCDMRG,LieAlgebra}, electron gas~\cite{elgas_Armour,Umezawa_elgas,Sakuma,Luo_elgas,FCI_TC_elgas, perturbation_elgas}, one-dimensional quantum gas with contact interactions~\cite{FCI_1dgas}, and ultracold atoms~\cite{FCI_cold}.